tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-13-should-you-enroll-in-tech-comm-program.md

 If tech comm programs don't fit into your life (maybe you already have a full-time job and family obligations, or maybe the programs are too expensive), then don't worry.
 You can make yourself marketable by doing the same two points:

 * Take some technical courses online (e.g., with Lynda.com, Pluralsight, Udacity, Udemy, Coursera, etc.).
 Take as many as you can related to the specialization you're targeting.
 * Make your knowledge visible through a blog.
 Write a dozen posts that show off your curious, analytical, articulate mind in action.
 Focus your posts on tech comm theory (which you can learn from reading books, journal articles, and blogs on tech comm topics).
-This will impress hiring managers about all the writing considerations they probably never considered.
+This will impress hiring managers about all the writing elements they probably never considered.

 ## Your reactions and input